srinjoyc/fcl-docs/README.md

 ## Query and mutate the blockchain with Builders

-In some cases, you may want to build more complex interactions than what the `fcl.query` and `fcl.mutate` interface offer.
+In some cases, you may want to utilize pre-built interactions or build more complex interactions than what the `fcl.query` and `fcl.mutate` interface offer.
 To do this, FCL uses a pattern of building up an interaction with a combination of builders, resolving them, and sending them to the chain.

 > :warning: **Recommendation:** Unless you have a specific use case that require usage of these builders, you should be able to achieve most cases with `fcl.query({...options}` or `fcl.mutate({...options})`